2bc4/streamlink-ttvlol/README.md

 # streamlink-ttvlol
 ## About
 This is a modified twitch.py file to work with the [ttv.lol](https://github.com/TTV-LOL/extensions) API or with the [luminous-ttv](https://github.com/AlyoshaVasilieva/luminous-ttv) server.
-This proxies the m3u8 request to a country where Twitch does not serve ads.
+This proxies the playlist request to a country where Twitch does not serve ads.

 ## Should you block ads?
 Blocking ads is your choice.
 I lean more to the opinion of this [video](https://youtu.be/oV3s_sESnmE).
 If you enjoy the creator you're watching.
 Ensure you support them through direct donation or other means. 👍